Monthly Math Mats for daily math fact practice: activities for daily spiral math review. Great for math centers, morning work, or homework.

-The reason for creating this product was so that I had something to give my students to practice the math concepts that we needed to know on a daily basis.
-I wanted each page of this resource to provide an abundance of learning opportunities, as well as the necessary review that is needed in order for students to retain an understanding of math skills and standards.
+The reason for creating this product was so that I had something to give my students to practice the math concepts that we needed to know daily.
+I wanted each page of this resource to provide an abundance of learning opportunities, as well as the necessary review that is needed for students to retain an understanding of math skills and standards.
 From this idea, I came up with Math Mats.

 A Breakdown of a Math Math

-Each Math Mat is different and each month touches on almost ALL of the Common Core Standards for Math for first grade.
-It will also work as a math review for second grade and for those in Kindergarten needing a challenge.
+Each Math Mat is different, and each month touches on many of the Common Core Standards for Math for kindergarten, first, and second grade.
+It will also work as a math review or challenge.
 You can be confident that your students are learning and practicing the necessary skills in math each month!

 - Addition word problems